|

 mill breeder dogs have never been treated as pets.
 They are considered

-in a very real sense, from some degree of post-traumatic stress disorder.
-Dr.
+Survivors of abuse and neglect) are suffering, in a very real sense, from some

-Melinda Merck, in a November 2005 article for Critter Chatter, states:
+degree of post-traumatic stress disorder.
+Dr. Melinda Merck, in a November 2005

-"Just like in humans, symptoms of PTSD in animals can be triggered by
+of PTSD in animals can be triggered by visual cues, smells, sounds, or objects

-PTSD that animals can exhibit include: submissive urination or defecation;
+associated with the trauma.
+Symptoms of PTSD that animals can exhibit include:

-unusual or fearful reactions to certain people, garments, hats, or other
+submissive urination or defecation; unusual or fearful reactions to certain

-reminders of the trauma; shaking; flinching when someone tries to pet their
+people, garments, hats, or other reminders of the trauma; shaking; flinching

-head; snapping at your hand; and some animals can even seizure with extreme
+when someone tries to pet their head; snapping at your hand; and some animals

-personalities and past experiences.
-Some respond fairly quickly to love, steady
+their individual personalities and past experiences.
+Some respond fairly

-meals, and a comfortable bed.
-Others require a great deal of patience and
+quickly to love, steady meals, and a comfortable bed.
+Others require a great

-guidance from someone experienced in rehabilitating mill dogs; they can become
+deal of patience and guidance from someone experienced in rehabilitating mill

-wonderful family pets but may always have emotional scars and
+dogs; they can become wonderful family pets but may always have emotional scars

-"quirks."
+and "quirks."
 A few, unfortunately, are so traumatized that they may

 learn to co-exist with humans but will never be "pets."